oslabs-beta/kQ/README.md

 1. Clone this repo (`git clone XXX`) and cd into it (`cd kafkaq`).

-We're going to break this into 3 sections for clarify:
+We're going to break this into 3 sections for clarify: reorganize the last 2 sentences

 ## Section I: Starting Kafka

-We will be using Docker images to start Confluent Kafka, so start by installing Docker and creating an account.
+We will be using Docker images to start Confluent Kafka, so make sure to install Docker and create an account.

-1. Start my ensuring that Docker is running with `docker run hello-world`.
+1. Start by ensuring that Docker is running with `docker run hello-world`.
 You should see something similar to this:

 ADD SCREENSHOT HERE

-2. Now, we will start a KAFKA ZOOKEEPER INSTANCE (COME BACK TO THIS TO CHECK PRECISION).Run this command to start a zookeeper instance and expose it on port 2181: `docker run --name zookeeper -p 2181:2181 zookeeper`
+2. Now, we will start a KAFKA ZOOKEEPER INSTANCE (COME BACK TO THIS TO CHECK PRECISION).
+Run this command to start a zookeeper instance and expose it on port 2181: `docker run --name zookeeper -p 2181:2181 zookeeper`

 3. For our next step, you will need to copy your computer's reference on your local network.
 On a Mac, you can find this by going to Systems Preferences > Sharing.
 Under the section "Computer Name", you should be able to find it.
 See the example below: